Who should buy the Lowa Trekker

 The Lowa Trekker seems to satisfy outdoorsmen through its performance and topnotch build.
 It is a solid option if you:

 - Prefer a hiking boot that can withstand demanding outdoor conditions.

 - Prefer a hiking boot that offers comfortable and supportive cushioning.

 - The Trekker from Lowa is designed to withstand demanding outdoor conditions on backpacking trips or extended treks with a midweight load.
 It has a protective nubuck upper.
 A chrome-free leather lining helps maintain the desired temperature inside the boot.
-Its auxiliary components include a full rubber rand which amplifies durability, C4 tongue which enhances comfort, and X-lacing system which prevents hot spots.
+Its auxiliary components include a full rubber rand which amplifies durability, a C4 tongue that enhances comfort, and an X-lacing system that prevents hot spots.

 - This mid-cut boot for backpacking features the brand-owned DuraPU midsole for cushioning.
 It still carries the Supination Pronation Support (SPS) system to keep a comfortable stride.
 Improved comfort and support come from the Balance Comfort Footbed and Hard Shank, respectively.